georgebwang/Peronsal-Website/content/authors/George/_index.md

 title: George Baihan Wang
 ---

 `Welcome:smiley:!` I'm George and I'm currently a graduate research candidate in the Department of Banking and Finance, Monash University.
 I completed my Bachelor's double degrees in Chemical Engineering (Honours) and Commerce (major in Finance and minor in Econometrics) at Monash.
 I'm now undertaking the research-oriented Master of Commerce (MCom) program with full scholarship.
-My proposed research direction broadly lies in the field of Empirical Asset Pricing.
+I'm still on my way exploring my specific research interests, currently I'm interested in both Empirical Asset Pricing and Empirical Corporate Finance.

 Please feel free to take a *random walk* on my website as you wish! :smirk: